 Give your readers some information on who you are, and what you are about, and how you can help them as well as inviting them to stay awhile and look around!

-There are a lot of choices for these but they do not all work for everyone, so the sooner you start trying some out, the sooner you will discover what resonates for your tribe.
+There are a lot of choices for these, so the sooner you start trying some out, the sooner you will discover what resonates for your people.

 - Video training/tutorial/walkthrough

-- An email course – one lesson daily, 3 to 5 days max (longer courses can be paid products)
+- An email course/challenge – one lesson daily, 3 to 5 days max (longer courses can be paid products)

 Related Post: Google Analytics Tutorial

 GDPR rules say that you must be clear about what you are offering and that you cannot make signing up mandatory to get a free item.